raviqqe/stak/doc/src/content/docs/embedding-scripts.md

   (write-string "Oh, no!"))
 ```

-The main part of the Rust integration is importing the `(stak rust)` library and importing Rust native functions using the `define-rust` procedure.
+The main part for Rust integration is importing the `(stak rust)` library and importing Rust native functions using the `define-rust` procedure.

 ## Adding a build script